hayatu4islam/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 What will be the output of this code.
 Explain your answer in 50 words or less.

+The output of the code is as shown below:
+10
+undefined
+ReferenceError: y is not defined
+The first console.log(f1()) prints the value of x that is declared globally, so there is not problem with that.
+Since the function f1() does not have a return value, it prints undefined.
+Finally, an attempt to print the value of y produces a reference error because y is not defined.
+Even though y is defined, but it was defined locally in the function body.
+So anywhere outside the function, the variable is not available.
 ## Question 3

 Take a look at the following code: